The 8 things you will need in order to qualify for investment property financing

 8) List of Experts

-To ensure that you get the very best results from your investment efforts, you will want to work with a good mortgage professional, real estate agent, property insurance broker, home inspector, real estate lawyer, property manager, and accountant.
+To ensure that you get the very best results from your real estate investment efforts, you will want to work with a good mortgage professional, real estate agent, property insurance broker, home inspector, real estate lawyer, property manager, and accountant.
 Don’t panic!
-If you don’t know people in these categories, your real estate agent or mortgage professional should be able to recommend someone.
+If you don’t know people in these categories, your real estate agent or mortgage professional can usually provide a few recommendations.
 Remember; don’t hold back any information from your advisors, no matter how negative you feel it might be.
-Finding out something unexpected partway through the process can add significant challenges and interfere with your attempts to get financing.
+Finding out something unexpected partway through the process can add significant challenges and interfere with your attempts to get investment property financing.

 Now you are armed with the knowledge you need to make yourself an attractive client to lenders.
-Happy investing!
+Happy investing – and get in touch if you’d like to discuss your specific rental property financing goals.